irdi1/SudokuSolver/README.md

 # SudokuSolver
 A Java Sudoku solver

+![](images/JavaSudokuSolverNoGUI.png)

 This is a terminal output.
-![](images/JavaSudokuSolverNoGUI.png)

-Work in Progress
+Improving code and Adding GUI in the future